Rental Property Down Payment Requirements

 Do I need reserves in addition to the down payment?

 Yes.
-Most lenders require liquid reserves of at least six months of PITI on the subject property after closing.
+Per established GSE underwriting standards, lenders require liquid reserves of at least six months of PITIA (principal, interest, taxes, insurance, and association dues) on the subject investment property after closing.
 If you have multiple financed properties, reserves are typically required on each one.
 Acceptable reserve sources include savings, investments, and vested retirement funds.

 Why can't I use gift funds for an investment property down payment?